Solving strategies for data-driven one-dimensional elasticity exhibiting nonlinear strains: Nonlinear data-driven one-dimensional elasticity

 Consider a bounded domain $\domain \subset \mathbb{R}$ and a physical body that occupies the closure $\bar{\domain}$, which is represented as a one-parameter curve $\vect{\curconfig} = \vect{\curconfig}(\arclen) \in \mathbb{R}^2$, where $\arclen \in [0,L_0]$ is the arc-length coordinate.
 Assume that the physical body is subjected to body forces $\vect{f} \in L^2(\domain)$ and exhibits only axial deformations.
 Let $\vect{u} \in H_0^1(\domain)$, $e \in L^2(\domain)$, $s \in L^2(\domain)$ denote the displacement, axial strain, and stress fields, respectively, $\vect{\lambda} \in H_0^1(\domain)$, $\mu \in L^2(\domain)$ the dual fields of Lagrange multipliers.
 While the indicated function spaces fit perfectly for linear analysis, the nonlinear strain measure employed in this work, defined in the following Equation \eqref{eq:strainmeasures}, might require spaces with increased regularity.
 This study does not pursue a dedicated analysis of these regularity requirements, leaving such considerations for future work.
 Furthermore, for the sake of notation, we define:

 Let $\map$ define the enforcement of the equilibrium and the compatibility conditions using Lagrange multipliers:

 with

 Here, $\vect{\lambda}$ and $\mu$ correspond to the enforcement of the equilibrium and compatibility conditions, respectively, $\epsilon(\vect{u})$ is the displacement-based strain, and $\langle\cdot,\cdot\rangle$ denotes the $L^2$ scalar product.
-In this work, we consider the following displacement-based strain and corresponding strain-displacement operator:
+In this work, we consider the following displacement-based strain: